Dol Cathedral: Landmarks in the cathedral's history

-It was in 548 that Samson arrived in Dol from Wales and founded a monastery there and in 555 that Judael, the Breton king, directed that the monastery be regarded as a bishopric.
+In 548 Samson arrived in Dol from Wales and founded a monastery there; In 555 Judicael, the Breton king, directed that the monastery be regarded as a bishopric.

 After the coronation of Nominoë, the Breton ruler in 848, he promoted the bishop to archbishop and the city became the religious capital of Brittany ("la Métropole ecclésiastique de la Bretagne") and soon a cathedral replaced the existing church.
 This was destroyed by the Vikings in 1014.
 A Romanesque cathedral was then built.
 In the middle of the eleventh century there was a dispute between Pope Gregory VII and the kings of France supported by the Archbishop of Tours over Dol-de-Bretagne filling the role of a bishopric and in 1199 the bishopric was withdrawn and jurisdiction was returned to the Archbishop of Tours.
 Nominoë's actions were effectively reversed.

 William the Conqueror laid siege to Dol on three occasions.
 In 1065, William the Conqueror was in conflict with Conan II who had succeeded Alain III and laid siege to Dol.
-This siege is depicted in part of the Bayeux tapestry.
+This siege is depicted in part of the Bayeux Tapestry.
 A second siege took place in 1076 and lasted 40 days until the intervention of King Philippe Ist.
 A third siege is said to have taken place in 1086.